microsoft/InnerEye-DeepLearning/docs/setting_up_aml.md

 top.
 Then choose "Usage and Quotas" in the left hand navigation.
 You should see your actual core usage and your quota, like "0/100" meaning that you are using 0 nodes out of a quota of 100.
 If you don't see a quota for both dedicated AND low priority nodes, click on the "Request Quota" button at the bottom of the page to create a ticket with Azure support.

+You can skip creating a compute cluster if you have chosen automatic deployment above.
+If you need to do this step manually, please follow the steps described [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets#set-up-in-azure-machine-learning-studio).
+Note down the name of your compute target.

 ### Step 3 (Optional): Register your application to create a Service Principal Authentication object.